|Race: half-dragon rakshasa

 Since then, she has ended up in Sigil, the City of Doors, and established a name for herself as being able to get in or out of any place imaginable.
 She initially attempted to locate her father, but after a few years of fruitless journeys to various prime material planes, she eventually gave up and fully took on the lifestyle of a rogue-for-hire among the planes.

-Due to an odd quirk of her mixed heritage, Jasmine is unable to draw upon most of the magic that should be inherent to her nature, leaving her with little beyond the ability to assume other humanoid shapes.
+Due to an odd quirk of her mixed heritage, Jasmine is unable to draw upon her magical nature for any form of spellcasting, leaving her with only her innate shapeshifting abilities, and the few supernatural techniques she has picked up over the years.
 She also has a preference for up-close fighting, to the point of eschewing ranged combat unless absolutely necessary, which can be exploited by a canny fighter

 REAL LIFE ORIGINS

 Unlike most characters here, Jasmine actually started in a game adaption – specifically Neverwinter Nights.
 On top of that, she actually started as a joke as well, before becoming a “real” character.

 Right after I got NWN, I found out about a huge addon pack called “Player’s Resource Consortium” or PRC for short.
 They added a bunch of classes, races, and other options from the 3.5 books, including playable Rakshasas, with all their bonuses.
 I commented to someone at the time that I wondered how far I could push it by combining the half-dragon template you get from the Dragon Disciple class with all the bonuses they get, which started wheels turning.
 So when I started the main story campaign, that’s exactly what I created – a Rakshasa rogue, with a level of sorcerer and eventually full Dragon Disciple.
 To keep from being total cheese, I also turned on the ECL option – which in this case treated me like I was 7 levels higher, to balance the character out.